The Daylilie backstory

-Daylilie started with our own bodies.
+Daylilie started with my own body.

 .Silhouettes, not Sizes